We report vulnerabilities to prevent issues

 notification email

-Step by step of what you should do
+A step-by-step guide on what you should do

 If you’ve received an notification (email) from our CSIRT, check whether the email address contains @divd.nl.
-This could be csirt@divd.nl, divd-case-number@csirt.divd.nl or a name-of-researcher@divd.nl (as some of our researchers prefer to send notifications from their personal divd account).
+This could be csirt@divd.nl, divd-case-number@csirt.divd.nl or a name-of-researcher@divd.nl (as some of our researchers prefer to send notifications from their personal DIVD account).

 1